Skip to Content

 Requires Customer/Partner License

-This tutorial demonstrates how read only queries can be routed to a replica.
+This tutorial demonstrates how read only queries can be routed to a synchronous replica.
 The option to add a replica to an SAP HANA Cloud instance requires a productive (non free tier) instance.

 You will learn